 Role: Jason Taylor

-This film was the first of four movie collaborations between Holden and Seaton.
+This film was the first of four collaborations between Holden and Seaton.
 I must admit, as much as this was a beautiful film, I haven’t much to say about William Holden’s performance here.
 Not necessarily because he had a supporting role, but, even if his performance was right in this film, it wasn’t outstanding neither.
 Also, let’s admit that, in this film, Edmund Gwen, who plays the main character, steals the show.

 Film 6: Miss Grant Takes Richmond (Lloyd Bacon, 1949)